Yuriy113/Interview/index.md

 - #### Functional Scope

   - Know global scope and functional scope

+    **Global scope:**

+    The global scope refers to the outermost level of your JavaScript code, outside of any function or block.
+Variables declared in the global scope are accessible from any part of your code, including inside functions and other blocks.
+These variables are often referred to as global variables.

+    **Functional Scope:**

+    Functional scope, also known as local scope, refers to the scope created within a function.
+Variables declared within a function are only accessible within that function, and they are not visible outside of it.
+This helps encapsulate variables and avoid conflicts between different parts of your code.
+    Variables declared in a functional scope are isolated from the global scope and from other functional scopes.

   - Know variables visibility areas

+    **Block Scope:**

+    Introduced in ECMAScript 6 (ES6), block scope refers to the scope of variables declared using let and const within blocks (enclosed by curly braces {}), including loops and conditional statements.
+These variables are not accessible outside of the block where they are defined.

+    **Functional Scope:**

+    Functional scope refers to the scope of variables declared using var and parameters of functions.
+These variables are accessible within the function in which they are defined, as well as any nested functions.

+    **Global Scope:**

+    Global scope refers to the outermost level of your JavaScript code, outside of any function or block.
+Variables declared without any specific keyword (such as let, const, or var) become global variables and are accessible from anywhere in your code.

   - Understand nested scopes and able work with them

+  ***

 - #### Functions Parameters / Arguments